Animal Capture & Holding

 There are several levels of permits, licenses or permissions that may be required for UAF activities involving live animals; some examples include university permissions, state, and federal permits or licenses.
 In addition, international work may also require a variety of permits within the other country.
 These requirements must often be obtained sequentially, so it may take several months to obtain all the required permits, licenses or permissions for some projects.
 Researchers are advised to look into the permit requirements as early as possible (preferably while writing the funding proposal) and to start the application process as soon as you receive an intent to award notice in order to avoid delays in starting their research or teaching activities.

-All uses of live vertebrate animals must receive prior approval from the UAF Institutional Animal Care & Use Committee (IACUC).
+All uses of live vertebrate animals must receive prior approval from the UAF Institutional Animal Care & Use Committee (IACUC) before any live vertebrate animals are handled.

 Animal husbandry plans must be approved as part of the IACUC review process for all work involving captive animals (wild or domesticated); you may either submit a project specific husbandry plan or reference a previously approved husbandry standard operating procedure (SOP).
 The animal facilty manager maintains husbandry SOPs for commonly held species.
 If you plan to develop a project specific husbandry SOP, please work closely with the animal facility manager to ensure that adequate supplies, equipment, space and personnel will be available for your proposed project.